lee-b/maxdoc/README.md

 * Pluggable renderers, including a currently implemented template-based (jinja2) HTML5 renderer.

-These features make MaxDoc an incredibly powerful tool for quickly manipulating documents and
+These features make MaxDoc an incredibly powerful tool for storing, manipulating, and presenting documents.

 ## To Do